 Self-comparison is a natural human instinct.
 We are social creatures and self-comparison is one of the ways in which we form our identity within society.
-Your psyche has built in mechanisms to compare yourself with others in your community.
-You then use this comparison to make a judgement as to whether they are above or below you in the hierarchy.
-This could be in terms of comparing your body to others, your beauty or strength, intelligence or material belongings.
-Basically any other factor that might affect your ability to survive and reproduce.
-We also learn from others through role modelling and we based our self-image on the response we receive from those around us.
+Your psyche has built in mechanisms to compare yourself with others in your community and make a judgement as to whether they are above or below you in the hierarchy.
+This could be in terms of physical beauty or strength, intelligence, material belongings or any other factor that might affect your ability to survive and reproduce.
+We also learn from others through role modelling and we base our ideas of who we are on the response we receive from those around us.
 We are primed to be hyper focused on others, what they think of us and how we compare to them.

+Unfortunately, the people we tend to compare ourselves with are not those that we see in our daily lives but those we see in the media, far removed from our own communities.
+We forget that the people we see in the media are usually in the spotlight because they are amongst the most beautiful, most successful or most wealthy people in society and we use them to benchmark our own worth.
 Comparing yourself to others in this way often leads to negative self-talk and feelings of not being worthy or good enough.
 And since the explosion of social media, our exposure to visual media has sky-rocketed.
 Teens across the world are now spending around 3 hours a day on social media according to this report by Social Buddy.
 Instagram, the most visual social media platform, now has approximately 1 billion users, with almost 40% under the age of 25.

-The simple act of becoming mindful that not everything you see online is real can really help.
-Stay aware that that social media can negatively impact your body image and self-esteem to reduce these negative effects.
-Pay attention to how you are thinking and feeling when you spend time on social media.
-Identify which channels trigger self-criticism or negative self-talk and work towards creating a healthier online space for yourself.
-Make the conscious effort to bring yourself back to reality and recalibrate your mind by spending time with real people.
-Observe the huge variety of body shapes and sizes that exist amongst normal, healthy women rather than only comparing your body with images you see on social media.
+The simple act of becoming mindful that not everything you see online is real and that social media can negatively impact your body image and self-esteem can help to reduce these negative effects.
+Being aware of how you are thinking and feeling when you spend time on social media and which channels trigger self-criticism or negative self-talk is the first step towards creating a healthier online space for yourself.
+Also making the conscious effort to bring yourself back to reality and recalibrate your mind by spending time with real people and seeing the huge variety of body shapes and sizes that exist amongst normal, healthy women rather than only comparing your body with images you see on social media.

 - My body is strong and capable

-- This physical body is unique and beautiful
+- My body is unique and beautiful

 - My body enables me to experience the joys of life